American Indian Education Oversight Committee

 This presentation discussed resources for career counseling to assist students and adults in acquiring the knowledge, skills, and attitudes that enable a successful transition from school to work.

-- The California Career Center Web site was launched by the State Superintendent of Public Instruction (SSPI) last year, to assist students as a virtual counselor.
+- California Career Center was launched by the State Superintendent of Public Instruction (SSPI) last year, to assist students as a virtual counselor.
 It helps to define basic terminology and more complex items such as A-G requirements.
 It helps them begin to think what they might want to do post high school.
 It has a section that provides additional resources to students who have something that is or could be a challenge for them, such as a disability or race.
 This Web site is interested in adding a section that includes American Indians.
 A special section is geared towards educators so they can access tools and resources to work with the students as they explore their options.

 Item 1―CDE Updates, Presented by Judy Delgado, American Indian Education Consultant

 Tobacco-Use Prevention Education (TUPE) applications are available to American Indian Education Centers (AIEC).
 They are due November 16, 2012, and to date six AIECs have indicated they are applying.
 Up to six grants will be funded at $50,000 each for a five-year cycle.